What is Bitcoin?

 Where to buy bitcoins?

-As the cryptocurrency market is expanding and gaining more trust, new places to buy bitcoin create bigger competition between cryptocurrency exchanges.
-It is no surprise that an overwhelming number of Exchanges makes it hard to narrow down the best options.
+As the cryptocurrency market expands and gains more trust, new places to buy bitcoin create bigger competition between cryptocurrency exchanges.
+It is no surprise that an overwhelming number of exchanges makes it hard to narrow down the best options.
 SpectroCoin provides different payment methods to help you to manage bitcoins, including bank transfers and various e-wallets.
-SpectroCoin Exchange allows you to buy or sell bitcoin safely and within seconds, so you can receive your funds immediately.
+SpectroCoin Pro allows you to buy or sell bitcoin safely and within seconds, so you can receive your assets immediately.

 Are there other cryptocurrencies?

 Bitcoin is the first cryptocurrency and since its release became the best-known, established and leading crypto in the industry.
 Bitcoin inspired other digital currencies, which presented themselves as modified and improved versions of it, called altcoins.
 There are hundreds of altcoins and they alter from each other.
 Some have a different economic model, employ different proof of work mining algorithms, offer more smallish or more privacy when compared to Bitcoin, etc.

 A few altcoins have gained popularity among investors.
 For this reason, additional Ethereum, NEM, Dash, Litecoin, Ripple, Stellar, and Banker wallets were added to the SpectroCoin platform.
 We also offer a great variety of stablecoins, including Tether, TrueUSD, USD Coin, and Pax Dollar.

 Could not find what you were looking for?

 Get in touch with us via [email protected] or through our Live chat.
 Our team of live support agents will be glad to help you.